theimowski/SAFE-TodoMVC-workshop/README.md

 We combine both in single language (F#) using SAFE Stack.

-## Important notes
+## Key points

+* Workshop will focus on the fact we can share code between Client and Server
+* We'll not do the Azure part
-* Implementation of the workshop is on `solution` branch - follow commits on that branch to check how I implemented the features and every single task.
-E.g. for `Client - add "destroy" button` task, there's a corresponding commit with same message.
-This might be helpful when in doubt or stuck.
+* Check `solution` branch for example solution when in doubt or stuck.
+Every commit represents a single task (E.g. for `Client - add "destroy" button` task there's a commit with same message).
 Obviously feel free to provide your own implementation - just follow the specifications!
 * The "display all Todos" and "add new Todo" features are already implemented on master branch which is the starting point of this workshop.
-I'll demonstrate how those features were implemented during the workshop.
+I'll demonstrate how those features were implemented at the start of the workshop.
 * We aim to complete at least features 1. and 2. during the workshop
 * Will be great if you manage to implement also features 3. and 4.
 * Feature (*) 5. is bit harder and will require more effort.
 Complete that feature anytime as a homework.

-* We'll skip the Azure integration part - not enough time and would require everyone to have their Azure accounts properly set up.
-Beware Azure is obviously not the only option to host SAFE applications.
+## Project structure & implementation details

 * We'll be using a file-based database, just for demo purposes - the file is called `filestore.json` and it's indexed in Git - you can browse it to see all Todos.
 * There's a `todos.http` file in repository which shows what HTTP calls our server should accept.
 After every feature make sure to check you can work with the application both via Web UI and the HTTP API!
 * For simplicity, all server HTTP calls will return whole list of new Todos in JSON format.
 * The script we run (`fake build -t run`) runs in a "watch" mode - this means that every time we save either of our source files, the app gets recompiled and rerun automatically.
 This applies to all Shared, Client and Server.
   * When saving Shared, both Client and Server will get recompiled
+  * Ionide might sometimes not refresh Client/Server when editing Shared - if that's the case, try reopening the source file
   * The Client changes should be visible almost immediately
   * The Server recompiles a bit longer, so make sure to follow output of the build script - it's ready when following is printed: